 Dunblane Masacre Crisis Management Case Study

-On a dreary March day, a crazed gunman entered Dunblane Primary School in Scotland and killed 16 children and one teacher before committing suicide.
+On a dreary March day in 1996, a crazed gunman entered Dunblane Primary School in Scotland and killed 16 children and one teacher before committing suicide.

-Within hours of the shooting, the world's press and media descended on the tiny Scottish town to report on the tragedy.
+Within hours of the shooting, the world's press and media descended on the small Scottish town to report on the tragedy.

 Within hours we had set up a media centre for the hundreds of journalists, supplying them with everything they needed from refreshments to regular information.